Anisotropic capillary hypersurfaces in a wedge: Introduction

 By direct calculations, the first variational formula leads to

-Inspired by this formula, we can define an anisotropic $\bm{\omega}_0$-capillary hypersurface in the classical wedge $\mathbf{W}$ as one that satisfies the following condition on its boundary:
+Inspired by the discussion above, we can define an anisotropic $\bm{\omega}_0$-capillary hypersurface in the classical wedge $\mathbf{W}$ as one that satisfies the following condition on its boundary:

-where $\bm{\omega}_0:=(\omega^{1}_0, \omega^{2}_0)$ is a constant vector and $\bm{\nu}^{F}:=\Phi(\bm{\nu})$ is the anisotropic normal vector field of $\Sigma$.
+where \(\bm{\omega}_0:=(\omega^{1}_0, \omega^{2}_0)\) is a constant vector and \(\bm{\nu}^{F}:=\Phi(\bm{\nu})\) is the anisotropic normal vector field of \(\Sigma\).

-Our motivation in this paper is to present an Alexandrov type theorem.
-Building upon the geometric proof by Montiel and Ros \cite{Montiel-Ros}, we aim to integrate the Minkowski formulae and the Heintze-Karcher inequality.
+Our goal in this paper is to present an Alexandrov-type theorem.
+Building upon the geometric proof by Montiel and Ros \cite{Montiel-Ros}, we aim to combine the Minkowski formulae and the Heintze-Karcher inequality.
 As is well known, the Minkowski formula for closed hypersurfaces in Euclidean space can be derived by applying the divergence theorem to the tangential component of the position vector field.
-It is very interesting to observe that by applying the divergence theorem to the vector field below, we can derive the Minkowski formulae in a wedge, where Here $\bm{\nu}^F-\bm{k}^F$ is actually the anisotropic normal vector field $\bm{\nu}^{\bar{F}}$ with respect to a new Minkowski norm $\bar{F}(\xi):=F(\xi)-\langle \xi, \bm{k}^{F} \rangle$.
-Thus $X(x)$ can be regarded as a vector triple product $\bm{\nu}\times (x\times \bm{\nu}^{\bar F})$ in the $3$-dimensional space spanned by $x, \bm{\nu}$ and $\bm{\nu}^{\bar F}$.
-By performing parallel translations along $\bm{\nu}^F-\bm{k}^F$, we further obtain the higher order Minkowski formulae.
+It is very interesting to observe that by applying the divergence theorem to the vector field below, we can derive the Minkowski formulae in a wedge, where